ace-wg/ace-extend-dtls-authorize/draft-ietf-ace-extend-dtls-authorize.md

 ---
-title: Extension of the ACE CoAP-DTLS Profile to TLS
+title: Extension of the CoAP-DTLS Profile for ACE to TLS
 docname: draft-ietf-ace-extend-dtls-authorize
 abbrev: CoAP-DTLS Extension
 docname: draft-ietf-ace-extend-dtls-authorize-latest